Social and Personality Development in Infancy

 Understanding Attachment

-Earliest animal research suggests attachment based on biologically determined factors
+Earliest animal research suggests attachment based on biologically determined

-Lorenz imprinted goslings
+Lorenz imprinted goslings

-Harlow contact-seeking monkeys
+Harlow contact-seeking monkeys

 Understanding Attachment